by Bill McBride on 9/23/2013 01:37:00 PM

 ◦ Cumulative Travel for 2013 changed by 0.2% (2.7 billion vehicle miles).

 The rolling 12 month total is still mostly moving sideways.

 In the early '80s, miles driven (rolling 12 months) stayed below the previous peak for 39 months.

-Currently miles driven has been below the previous peak for 50 months - and still counting!
+Currently miles driven has been below the previous peak for 68 months - over 5 1/2 years - and still counting.